-In an attempt to answer most of the questions you might have about your herd share at Windy Acres Dairy Farm and about the uses of high quality raw milk, we are providing this sheet of frequently asked questions.
+In an attempt to answer most of the questions you might have about your herd share and the operation of Windy Acres Dairy Farm, we are providing this sheet of frequently asked questions.
 Please let us know if you need more information.

 1. How is the herd share with Windy Acres Dairy Farm set up?